krahets/hello-algo/en/docs/chapter_greedy/greedy_algorithm.md

 **Greedy algorithms are not only straightforward and simple to implement, but they are also usually very efficient**.
 In the code above, if the smallest coin denomination is $\min(coins)$, the greedy choice loops at most $amt / \min(coins)$ times, giving a time complexity of $O(amt / \min(coins))$.
 This is an order of magnitude smaller than the time complexity of the dynamic programming solution, which is $O(n \times amt)$.

 However, **for some combinations of coin denominations, greedy algorithms cannot find the optimal solution**.
-The following figure provides two examples.
+The figure below provides two examples.

 - **Positive example $coins = [1, 5, 10, 20, 50, 100]$**: In this coin combination, given any $amt$, the greedy algorithm can find the optimal solution.
 - **Negative example $coins = [1, 20, 50]$**: Suppose $amt = 60$, the greedy algorithm can only find the combination $50 + 1 \times 10$, totaling 11 coins, but dynamic programming can find the optimal solution of $20 + 20 + 20$, needing only 3 coins.